-- 1. Vectren South shall be and hereby is issued a certificate of public convenience and necessity under Ind.
+1. Vectren South shall be and hereby is issued a certificate of public convenience and necessity under Ind.
 Code ch.
-8-1- 8.5 to construct an 850 MW duct-fired F-class 2x1 CCGT to be located at Vectren South's existing A.B.
+8-1-8.5 to construct an 850 MW duct-fired F-class 2x1 CCGT to be located at Vectren South's existing A.B.
 Brown Station.
+The certificate is subject to the qualifications set forth herein.
 This Order constitutes the Certificate.
-Upon implementation of rates following the first general rate case including the CCGT in rate base, Vectren South shall pass through 100% of off system sales revenues received to customers. - 2.
-Vectren South's estimated total cost of the CCGT in the amount of \$781 million (not including the costs of the gas lateral) is approved as set forth herein. - 3.
-Vectren South's request for ongoing review of the CCGT is approved as set forth herein.
+Upon implementation of rates following the first general rate case including the CCGT in rate base, Vectren South shall pass through 100% of off system sales revenues received to customers.

+2. Vectren South's estimated total cost of the CCGT in the amount of \$781 million (not including the costs of the gas lateral) is approved as set forth herein.

+3. Vectren South's request for ongoing review of the CCGT is approved as set forth and modified herein.
 Vectren South shall file the ongoing reports as set forth in Paragraph 7 for the purpose of ongoing review in accordance with Ind.
 Code § 8-1-8.5-6.